KNOWLEDGEBASE - ARTICLE #1506

 If you increase the sample size, you will see a noticeable decrease in the width of the confidence interval.
 The diagram below shows 95% confidence intervals for 100 samples of size 10 from a Guassian distribution with true mean of 10.
 Note that 94 out of 100 intervals capture 10.
 Due to sampling variation, in a random set of 100 confidence intervals, you won’t always have exactly 95 out of 100 intervals capture the true population parameter.

-Asymptotically (as the sample size approaches infinity), the width of the interval will collapse to a single value which is the true population mean.
-You can see this in the formula for the confidence interval: Average t*Stdev*(1/sqrt(n)), where t is a tabled value from the t distribution which depends on the confidence level and sample size.
-As the sample size (n) approaches infinity, the right side of the equation goes to 0 and the average will converge to the true population mean.
-The is not the case for Prediction and Tolerance intervals.
+where t is a tabled value from the t distribution which depends on the confidence level and sample size.
+As the sample size (n) approaches infinity, the right side of the equation goes to 0 and the sample mean will converge to the true population mean.
+This is not the case for Prediction and Tolerance intervals.
 The key point is that the confidence interval tells you about the likely location of the true population parameter and, as the sample size increases, the interval eventually converges to a single value, the true population parameter.

 Compute confidence intervals with Prism.
 Start your free trial today.